ANichols89/Data-projects-TripleTen-/README.md

 A fictional business for educational purposes.
 *	We successfully pulled sales data for the superstore and identified which sub-categories generated the most sales.
 To support this analysis, we created a scatter plot to visualize both sales and return figures.
 *	We analyzed return data by examining the number of returns per customer and their geographical distribution.
 Charts were used to visualize customer returns across different locations.

+## Online Retail Cohort Analysis

+A fictional business for educational purposes.
+* We funneled the Raw Data to determine how many unique customers not only added an item to their shopping cart, but how many actually purchased something.
+* We then determined how many customers we retained 1-month after their first purchase over the course of a 4-month period.